aws-samples/aws-management-and-governance-samples/AWSSystemsManager/CentralizedPatchManagement/README.md

 # Overview

-The purpose of this series of CloudFormation templates is to setup a scheduled multi-account and multi-Region (MAMR) patching operation using CloudWatch Events, Lambda, and Systems Manager Automation.
+The purpose of this series of AWS CloudFormation templates is to setup a scheduled multi-account and multi-Region (MAMR) patching operation using Amazon EventBridge rules, AWS Lambda, and AWS Systems Manager Automation.
 Additionally, Systems Manager Inventory is enabled using a State Manager association.
 The patching, inventory, and compliance data gathered can then be queried and reported on using Amazon Athena or Amazon QuickSight.

 # Table of Contents